-Paper plate apple crafts are a bit of an autumn classic and our version is totally kid and preschooler friendly as you can see in the images below of my own kids making these.
+Apple paper plate crafts are a bit of an fall classic and our version is totally kid and preschooler friendly as you can see from my own kids making these.

-Using cotton wool is also a great way to use supplies that you might already have at home and it gives the paint an effect that I think looks pretty realistic for an apple, plus it’s more fun than just getting the colouring pens out.
+Using cotton balls is a great way to use supplies that you might already have at home and it gives the paint an effect that I think looks pretty realistic for an apple, plus I think it’s more fun doing something a little different to just just getting the crayons or colored markers out.

 What You'll Find on This Page